Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Introduction

 \subsection{Acknowledgements}

-This work has benefitted from discussions and correspondences with Y Benoist, W M Goldman, O Guichard, S Lim and A Wienhard as well as many others.
+This work has benefitted from discussions and correspondences with Y Benoist, M Davis, W M Goldman, R Greene, O Guichard, S Lim, L Marquis and A Wienhard as well as many others.
 We especially wish to thank C D Hodgson for his advice and guidance to G-S Lee during our visit to the Department of Mathematics and Statistics at the University of Melbourne.
-We are also grateful to the referee for carefully reading this paper and suggesting several improvements.
+We are also grateful to the referee for carefully reading this paper and suggesting several improvements including Question \ref{q:ref}.
+Finally we express our gratitude to B Chriestenson for comments on our English.

 S Choi was supported by the Mid--career Researcher Program through the NRF grant funded by the MEST (No. R01-2008-000-10286-0).
-G-S Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MEST) (No. 2011-0027952), the Basic Science Research Program through the NRF grant funded by the MEST (No. 2011-0004850) and the Fondation Sciences Math\'{e}matiques de Paris (FSMP--IHP Program: Geometry and analysis of surface group representations).
+G-S Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MEST) (No. 2011-0027952), the Basic Science Research Program through the NRF grant funded by the MEST (No. 2011-0004850), the Fondation Sciences Math\'{e}matiques de Paris (FSMP--IHP Program: Geometry and analysis of surface group representations) and the DFG research grant \lq\lq Higher Teichm\"{u}ller Theory\rq\rq.